Sri Lankan Canadians: Geographical distribution

-Sri Lankan Canadians are concentrated in the cities of Toronto (Malvern) and Montreal.
+Sri Lankan Canadians are concentrated in the cities of Toronto and Montreal.
 According to the 2001 census, there are 62,000 Canadians who claim Sri Lankan ancestry, but only 10,000 claimed to be of Sinhalese ancestry.
 The number may not be an actual representation because many Tamil Canadians from Sri Lanka classify themselves as Tamil rather than Sri Lankan due to history of the Sri Lankan Civil War.

 Provinces & territories

 The Sri Lankan Canadian Population according to Statistics Canada in the 2006 census in the 10 Canadian Provinces and 3 territories: